Chapter 2: Advanced QMS for Dummies

 Stage 2: Accelerate

 As organizations move to the second stage of the quality journey, they may still experience some of the same challenges as Stage 1.
-However, they’ve taken strong and positive steps to automate their quality management systems and improve quality in the organization.
+However, they’ve taken strong and positive steps to automate their QMS systems and improve quality in the organization.
 As their quality program matures, their goals will evolve, and the demands may increase.

 In the Accelerate phase, the goal is to enable process flows between functions and systems, capture data at its source, leverage that data everywhere, and produce actionable information.
 Without the right quality management processes in place, trying to meet these goals can be challenging.